Chapter 4: Construction Details, Section 28: Concrete Bases

 - As it is placed, observe the concrete base for any improper proportions or inadequate mixing.
 In the daily report, record the reasons for rejecting any concrete base and the approximate amount rejected.

-- To ensure the correction of any problems related to mixing or hauling, maintain good communication with the engineers who inspect operations at the mixing plant.
+- To assure the correction of any problems related to mixing or hauling, maintain good communication with the engineers who inspect operations at the mixing plant.
 For more detailed information about transporting concrete and receiving weighmaster certificates at the delivery point, refer to Section 4-90, “Concrete,” of this manual.

 - Obtain samples of the plastic concrete, and perform penetration, strength, and air content tests in accordance with the frequencies shown in Section 6-1, “Sample Types and Frequencies,” of this manual.

-- Ensure the surface of the concrete base is textured as specified.
+- Make sure the surface of the concrete base is textured as specified.
 Concrete base to be surfaced with hot mix asphalt pavement must have a rough texture to prevent slippage between surfacing and base.
 Concrete base to be surfaced with concrete pavement must have a smooth texture to allow the pavement to adjust for early thermal and moisture changes without forming random cracks.

 - If the contractor disputes Caltrans’ acceptance results, follow Section 23-1.01D(1)(b), “Test Result Disputes,” of the Standard Specifications.
-An independent third party, selected with the contractor, performs referee testing and must have no prior direct involvement with the contract as specified.
+An independent third party, selected with the contractor, performs referee testing and must have no previous direct involvement with the contract as specified.

 - When specified, require additional applications of curing material.